merterbak/merterbak.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A forward-thinking and dynamic professional with a deep-rooted passion for Artificial Intelligence, Finance, and identifying future trends.
+A forward-thinking and dynamic student with a deep-rooted passion for Artificial Intelligence, Finance, and future trends.
 My career is marked by a persistent drive to innovate and excel in these fields.
-I am a strong advocate for the power of teamwork and believe that collaborative efforts are the cornerstone of any significant achievement in today's fast-paced and technology-driven world.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">